Brand positioning Increases Buyer Responses

-Buyer response increases when brand positioning and compelling messaging is aligned.
 How do you achieve it?
+Buyer response increases when brand positioning and compelling messaging are aligned.

 Success comes from when you bring the brand characterisation and customer’s understanding together to create what is often considered a confusing aspect of marketing – positioning.

-Throughout a company, there are contrary interpretations of what brand positioning is, and it often leads some very unproductive conversations and misinterpretations.
+Throughout a company, there are contrary interpretations of what brand positioning is, and it often leads to some very unproductive conversations and misinterpretations.
 To provide some clarity to the debate, this explanation may assist.

 Brand positioning is not a claim, and it’s not a promise.
 Nor is it a tagline, either.
 A tagline is the nearest thing in the marketplace for many that are potentially attempting to communicate it.

 Despite its intrinsic confusion within the company, positioning is potentially the most important aspect of building the brand experience.
 It is not a tagline capturing what you internally assess your ideal place in the marketing to be.
 It is the summation of all the steps taken in establishing a brand: brand definition, target market, competitive assessment, etc.

-For some business people, it can be seen as superfluous marketing buzz.
-This thinking usually happens when there is has been an extensive debate a brand change or marketing campaign with no measurable outcome.
+For some business people, it can be seen as a superfluous marketing buzz.
+This thinking usually happens when there is has been an extensive debate on a brand change or marketing campaign with no measurable outcome.

 What many people fail to appreciate is that it is a fundamental aspect of the process of marketing, and you really cannot have a business plan without it.

-It is essential to understand what brand position is and this is a clear way of defining it for you.
+It is essential to understand the importance of brand positioning, what it is, and have a clear way of defining it for you.